NickColley/nickcolley.co.uk/_posts/2018-06-11-pushstate-vs-replacestate.md

 They both achieve similar goals, both methods will let the user share or bookmark the current page.

-The main difference between them is the experience a user will have when using with their history afterwards, for instance when they press 'back' or when they browse their history.
+The main difference between them is the experience a user will have when using their history afterwards, for instance when they press 'back' or when they browse their history.

 ## pushState